WhoIsSethDaniel/goldsmith.nvim/README.md

     - [ ] need command to create basic revive config
 - [ ] lua functions provided for many actions / commands etc...
 - [ ] LSP related
-    - [ ] code actions require prompt when only 1 action. add config to fix this.
     - [ ] show source of warning in vtext (i.e. show that 'efm' is the source)
-    - [ ] statusline diags
 - [ ] debugging the plugin
     - [ ] debug mode
     - [ ] debug console